5 ways to remember a lost loved one at your wedding

 Knowing that a girl’s bouquet is one of her greatest accessories on her wedding day, we decided to attach her mum’s picture to her bouquet, so that when she walks down the aisle, she walks down with her memories, warmth and presence.
 You can infuse this in as many ways as you please but this is an idea you can try if you have lost a parent.

 Walk down the aisle with them: Tosin also wanted to walk down the aisle with her late mother’s memories while her father hands her over to her groom.
 Her wedding planner, IPC Events created this and attached it to her shoes.

-Get them involved in your photoshoot: During the photo session, hold a picture of your loved one and strike a pose with it.
+Get them involved in your photo shoot: During the photo session, hold a picture of your loved one and strike a pose with it.
 Nigerian designer, Kunbi Oyelese of April by Kunbi did this at her wedding.
-She shared the picture and caption below on her page on Instagram shortly after her Cindarella-themed wedding to Lanre Tomori.
+She shared the picture and caption below on her page on Instagram shortly after her Cinderella-themed wedding to Lanre Tomori.

 Today would have been another day to truly pamper you.
 You lovedddddd birthdays.

 I pray to be half the mother you were.
 Mother to many.
 So graceful, so full of love…God’s daughter.
 I miss you mummy.
 I hope you are proud of us.
 May we accomplish all that you wished for us.

 One of the most precious gifts my mum gave us was a song.

 She was a gospel singer/songwriter and composed the popular praise song ‘Ta lo da bire’ recorded in 1997.
 She would wake up in the middle of the night, grab her dictaphone to record a song she heard in her dream, sometimes she would actually sing out loud from her sleep.
 She loved to sing and did it for free evangelizing in her own way.
 When I go to churches/functions and hear that song or hear other gospel artiste remix it, I feel a sense of joy and pride… She left something death couldn’t take away.

 We promise to make you super proud mummy.